 Dean Virginia Gildersleeve of Barnard College (USA), Professor Caroline Spurgeon of the University of London and Rose Sidgwick of the University of Birmingham (England) launch the idea of creating an international federation of university women to help prevent another catastrophe such as the recent war in Europe.
-11 July 1919, university women from the United States, Great Britain and Canada meet in London found the International Federation of University Women.
+On 11 July 1919, university women from the United States, Great Britain and Canada meet in London found the International Federation of University Women.

 The first international fellowship is established in memory of Rose Sidgwick, who died during a flu epidemic before she could see her dream realised.
 The First IFUW Conference assembles in London, IFUW headquarters, with delegates from organised groups in Canada, Czechoslovakia and France, Great Britain, Italy, the Netherlands, Spain and the United States, as well as representatives from forming groups in Belgium, Denmark, India, Norway, South Africa and Sweden.